Giovanni Gronchi: Assessment

-For an overall historical assessment of his presidency, it must be kept in mind the Tambroni failure, with its suggestion of an authoritarian approach.
+For an overall historical assessment of his presidency, the Tambroni failure must be kept in mind, suggesting an authoritarian approach.
 An "opening to the left" of sorts happened soon after his mandate was over; the first centre-left coalition was formed by Aldo Moro as soon as 1964, when the Socialists (but not the Communists) entered the government.
 In the 1970s, the Christian Democrats and Communists made efforts toward what was called the Historic Compromise.
-On this basis he might be credited with some important foresight and a lasting influence.
-Still, it is hard to maintain that his political project had really very much to do with the center-left governments that followed each other between 1964 and 1992.
-During most of this period the Communists were isolated even more tightly than before, due to the loss of their former Socialist allies and the bitter conflict that followed with them, particularly after Bettino Craxi became the Socialist leader.
+On this basis, he might be credited with some important foresight and a lasting influence.
+Still, it is hard to maintain that his political project had really much to do with the centre-left governments that followed each other between 1964 and 1992.
+During most of this period, the Communists were isolated even more tightly than before, due to the loss of their former Socialist allies and the bitter conflict that followed them, particularly after Bettino Craxi became the Socialist leader.
 Outside influences were later revealed to be at work as well.
 A 2000 Parliament Commission report concluded that the strategy and operations by the clandestine, US-supported, "stay-behind" Gladio was designed to "stop the PCI, and to a certain degree also the PSI [Italian Socialist Party], from achieving executive power in the country".
 In any case, Italy kept its socio-economic structure as a market economy and its foreign policy alignment.